maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 **Wells Fargo Autograph**
 - 3% on all travel, no cap
 - Why?
 High, unlimited cashback and rental car collision damage coverage

+## Good options for stashing cash

+**Fidelity**
+- Money-market yield Cash Management Account for checking
+- Why?
+This is one of the only high yield _checking_ accounts
+- Debit card with global ATM fee reimbursement
+- Does not support Zelle
+- Robinhood and Wealthfront offer similar programs

 **Treasury Direct I-bonds**
 - Government savings program